-• Statutory Revaluation
+Statutory Revaluation

-The rates at which deferred members benefits are revalued on 1 April each year
+The rates at which deferred members' benefits are revalued on 1 April each year:

-- a.
-Any Guaranteed Minimum Pension (GMP) built up before 5 April 1997 increased at a fixed rate which is dependent on the date you became a deferred member of the Scheme. - Pension in excess of the GMP built up to 5 April 2009 increased in line with the Consumer Price Index (CPI) price inflation, capped at 5%; - c.
-Pension in excess of the GMP built up from 6 April 2009 increased in line with the Consumer Price Index (CPI) price inflation.
-Capped at 2.5% a year
+- Any GMP built up before 5 April 1997 increased at a fixed rate which is dependent on the date you became a deferred member of the Scheme. - Pension in excess of the GMP built up to 5 April 2009 increased in line with the Consumer Price Index (CPI), capped at 5%; - c.
+Pension in excess of the GMP built up from 6 April 2009 increased in line with CPI, capped at 2.5%.

-• Enhanced Revaluation
+Enhanced Revaluation